icyyolo/TikTokHackathonSubmission/README.md

 - Adopted advanced GPU acceleration with TensorRT for maximum performance by transitioning our pipeline to TensorRT 10.13, using FP16 precision to accelerate inference.
 - Shifted to a single-threaded processing model to avoid CUDA context conflicts, while still using thread-safe queues for ingesting frames from the camera.
 - Stabilised the filtered live stream with a 5-second buffer delay, which absorbs processing time variations and presents the user with a consistently smooth video stream rather than a choppy, lagging one.
-- Implemented PaddleOCR with GPU support to identify and blur text-based Personal Identifiable Information (PII) from the video feed.
-- Hybrid "Detect-and-Track" Architecture: Every 12 frames, the PaddleOCR model performs a high-quality scan of the scene to find all text.
-For the frames in between, a set of Channel and Spatial Reliability Tracking (CSRT) trackers take over.
-These trackers smoothly follow the objects identified, and ensure the blur locks on to moving text.

 ### Challenges faced
 - While finding ways to reduce lag, we have tested many techniques such as frame skipping, reducing the frequency of object recognition, multi-threading, including a buffer delay, using a whole different model.
 Nevertheless, we were almost always frequently led to a whole other nest of problems such as bounding box delays, jittering, frame rate volatility and even the infamous dependency hell :(